zxbodya/giphy-search/README.md

 User interface is build using [`antd`](https://ant.design/).

-For displaying a search results it is using [`react-window`](https://github.com/bvaughn/react-window) to have virtualized scrolling which helps a lot with performance to display animated images, because only visible part of them is actually rendered in dom.
+For displaying a search results it is using [`react-window`](https://github.com/bvaughn/react-window) to have virtualized scrolling to have better performance for displaying animated images.

 Also used related libraries:
  - [`react-virtualized-auto-sizer`](https://npmjs.com/package/https://github.com/bvaughn/react-virtualized-auto-sizer) to scale it for container size